valoran-M/Arrakis/CONTRIBUTING.md

 redistributed under this same license.

 You must own full right to any code submitted.
-It is recommanded to [sign any code submitted with a GPG key](https://docs.gitlab.com/ee/user/project/repository/signed_commits/gpg.html)
+It is recommended to [sign any code submitted with a GPG key](https://docs.gitlab.com/ee/user/project/repository/signed_commits/gpg.html)

 Submitted code must also respect the following coding style:
 * Wrap line at 80 characters